kamekaze-world/ikemenrematch/README.md

 follow the same logic pattern as Ikemen Go's base screenpack.

 ## Instructions
-You must first insert the following code into your system.def file.
+Place all files from the zip into **external/mods** (You can delete the readme file).
+Then you must first insert the following code into your system.def file.
 From there, configure the values to your liking and preference.
 If you intend to use the **victoryscreen** parameter, you must alter your **start.lua** at this time.
 Refer to the code below the rematch settings for your **start.lua** changes This may not be required in the future so follow current advice while reading this.
 Everything else should work from this point on.